 Promoter Don King had recently begun negotiations for a big money super-fight between Sanchez and lightweight king Alexis Arguello, and at this point there really was no telling how far young Salvador’s talents could take him.
 Having been featured on network television in almost all of his title wins, the American public had come to admire his precision counter-punching, granite chin and excellent stamina.
 To everyone’s surprise, he would need all of these attributes to overcome the courageous challenge of Azumah Nelson in one of the most exciting contests in division history.

-From the opening bell, Nelson, with nothing to lose and a noisy contingent of fellow Ghanaians in the stands chanting and cheering, was a whirlwind of kinetic energy, taking the fight to Sanchez with a vengeance.
+From the opening bell, Nelson, with nothing to lose and a noisy contingent of fellow Ghanaians in the stands chanting and cheering, was a whirlwind of kinetic energy, attacking with abandon and firing big shots from all angles.
 The champion was a notoriously slow starter, but even so, the ferocity of Azumah’s early forays surprised all.
 Setting a relentless pace, he scored with left hooks in the opening seconds and then followed up with hard right hands behind an aggressive jab.
 A right lead shook Sanchez near the end of round one and Nelson leaped in to connect with both fists, even treating fans to an improvised Ali shuffle between flurries of punches.

 It was more of the same in the second with the challenger showing Sanchez no respect, making the champion miss and then countering with heavy shots from either hand.
 The straight right proved to be Nelson’s most effective weapon and thus the always patient and wily Sanchez looked to counter with the left hook, and early in the third a stiff one buckled the challenger’s legs, a portent of things to come.
 Still, every time the champion landed, Nelson fired back and the gutsy African won the fourth, ambushing Sanchez at the end of the round with hard rights and vicious hooks to the belly.
 A flush uppercut followed by a left to the gut appeared to deflate the champion and after the round he complained to his corner that he felt “weak.”

 Nelson continued to make the fight in the fifth, rocking Salvador with a thudding hook midway through, the last minute of the round a toe-to-toe slugfest.
-The sixth was close, with Sanchez coming on at its end, but early in the seventh the champion, searching for a way to decisively turn the tide, finally found what he was looking for.
+The sixth was close, with Sanchez coming on at its end, but then in the seventh, the champion, searching for a way to decisively turn the tide, finally found what he was looking for.
 Anticipating Azumah’s right, he beat him to the mark with a perfect left hook that almost put the challenger down.
-A hurt Nelson stumbled and then went toe-to-toe, winging wild shots, but like the surgeon he reportedly wanted to be after his boxing career ended, Sanchez calmly fielded the maelstrom of blows to get in another short, precise hook that sent Azumah to the canvas.
+A hurt Nelson stumbled and then went toe-to-toe, winging wild shots, but like the surgeon he reportedly wanted to be after his boxing career ended, Sanchez calmly fielded the maelstrom of blows to get in another short, precise hook.
+This time the blow sent Azumah to the canvas.

-Nelson rose at the count of six and, demonstrating the heart and resilience that would enable him to win three world titles, went back on the attack.
+Nelson rose at the count of six and, demonstrating the heart and resilience of a future triple crown champion, went back on the attack.
 Ever poised and patient, Sanchez took his time, allowing the fearless challenger to get his punches off before stunning him again near round’s end with a sharp right.
 The start of the eighth saw the champion in control, seemingly growing stronger with each exchange, and hurting Nelson again with a counter left.
 In the ninth, he tried to box Nelson, exploiting his better mobility and longer reach, but the challenger pressured him, forcing him into a series of brutal, inside exchanges in which Sanchez ruthlessly dug away at Azumah’s ribs.

 As the final round began, the brave challenger once more pressed, forcing Sanchez to the ropes and letting his hands go, but at the same time leaving himself open for Salvador’s deadly counters.
-A right backed Nelson up and a hook staggered him and it was now obvious his legs were gone.
-Their positions reversed and it was Azumah on the ropes as Sanchez dug both hands to the body before backing off, making Nelson come forward and throw punches, the better to find openings that the cunning Mexican sharp-shooter could exploit.
+A right backed Nelson up and a hook staggered him and now it was obvious his legs were gone.
+Their positions reversed and it was Azumah on the ropes as Sanchez dug both hands to the body before backing off, making Nelson come forward and throw punches, the better to find openings for the cunning Mexican sharp-shooter to exploit.

-There are a number of reasons why this dramatic war had been largely overlooked by so many in the years since.
-First of all, Sanchez vs Nelson had the misfortune of taking place during a banner year for monumentally exciting clashes.
-A thrilling contest which would have easily been Fight of the Year at other points in time found itself in fourth place behind Aaron Pryor vs Alexis Arguello, Bobby Chacon vs Rafael Limon IV and Wilfredo Gomez vs Lupe Pintor, all magnificent battles.
+There are a number of reasons why this dramatic clash had been largely overlooked by so many in the years since.
+First, Sanchez vs Nelson took place during a banner year for monumentally exciting clashes.
+A thrilling contest, which would have easily been Fight of the Year at other points in time, found itself in fourth place behind Aaron Pryor vs Alexis Arguello, Bobby Chacon vs Rafael Limon IV and Wilfredo Gomez vs Lupe Pintor, all magnificent wars.
 Secondly, unlike those excellent matches, there had been no expectation of a great fight.
 No one knew who Nelson was, most had anticipated a routine win for Sanchez, and thus relatively few fans saw one of the decade’s great fights.